-Phalaenopsis Orchid, Moth Orchid, Moon Orchid: One of the hardiest of the orchid family, phalaenopsis are widely available and recommended for first-time orchid growers.
+Phalaenopsis Orchid, Moth Orchid, Moon Orchid: One of the hardiest of the orchid family, phalaenopsis are widely available non-poisonous plants and come highly recommended for first-time orchid growers.

 Strawberry: Strawberries aren’t just for the garden; they can also be grown indoors in strawberry pots.